zestedesavoir/zmarkdown/packages/remark-iframes/README.md

 }
 ```

-if you configured the plugin with :
+if you configured the plugin with:

 ```javascript
 {